briantruong777/SpotPost/README.md

 	* `time`		: Date and Time Spotpost was posted.

 ### Posting Spotposts
+1. In order to post a SpotPost you must make a `POST` request to `/spotpost/_post`.
+2. You must send a JSON file containing the data associated with the SpotPost.
+3. Please note that required parameters are marked with a *.
+	* \* `content`	: content of SpotPost.
+	* \* `latitude` : latitude position of SpotPost.
+	* \* `longitude`: longitude position of SpotPost.
+	* `username`	: Username of user who posted the comment.
+Default is the current logged in user.
+	* `reputation`	: Custom starting reputation of comment.
+Default is 0.

 ### Posting Comments
 1. In order to post a comment you must make a `POST` request to `/comment/_post`.